lucasnantonio/lucasnantonio.github.io/src/posts/petal/Empathy score.md

 path: "/blog/petal-empathy-score"
 date: "2020-01-01"
 title: User empathy score
-subtitle: How do we know we're being more user-centered?
+subtitle: How do we know we're getting more user-centered?
 problem: How can we collect feedback that is specific, measurable, and actionable?
 solution: Atomized, measurable feedback entry-points across the entire app.
 impact: Strong inflow of user-centered evidence that served as a base for product roadmapping.